dib-lab/dibsi/index.md

 We are launching a summer research program for students from groups historically underrepresented in biology.
-Summer interns will particpate in DRBSRI and an 8-10 week mentored research project in data biology (i.e. metagenomics, transcriptomics, etc.).
+Summer interns will particpate in DIBSRI and an 8-10 week mentored research project in data biology (i.e. metagenomics, transcriptomics, etc.).
 More info [here](DIBSRP.html); if you have questions send us an e-mail at [dibsrp@gmail.com](mailto:dibsrp@gmail.com).